What appealed to you about strategy consulting?

 Owing to EY’s focus on enhancing its strategy practice, it’s an exciting time to be part of the business.
 We’re already one of the biggest strategy businesses globally and continue to be one of the field’s fastest growing.
 We therefore manage to combine the scope of one of the world’s biggest professional services firms with the collegiate feel of a boutique.

 The free Krispy Kremes aren’t so bad either!

 How should I prepare for a career in consulting?

-I was actually unsuccessful in my applications for consulting internships.
-I instead used my summer to work in a political campaign office and in an educational non-profit.
+I actually never interned in consulting prior to starting at EY-P. I instead used my summers to work in a political campaign office and in an educational non-profit.
 These helped me gain softer skills necessary for the workplace and gave me interesting experiences to draw from in interviews.
 It’s certainly not necessary to have a slate of big-name internships under your belt to prepare for such a career.
 It is, however, important that you find ways to strengthen your application since it is a very competitive application process.

 Interviewers are interested in seeing whether you can find solutions to the case study interviews in a structured and logical manner.
 Your degree background doesn’t matter in the slightest and any required technical skills are taught in a 3-week programme at the beginning of the job.